[Beta] End-to-End Journey API

 Transition Data Model

-The Transitions Endpoint provides detailed information about each state change within a session, allowing users to track
+The Transitions Endpoint provides detailed information about each state change within a journey, allowing users to track

 Field | Type | Description |